 Can a root canal-treated tooth still get decay?

 A root canal-treated tooth can certainly still get decay.
 It is important to brush and floss around the tooth as usual and have a regular check-up with your dentist to check for problems.
 Even with a crown over the top of the tooth, decay can …

 Can a regular dentist do a root canal treatment, or do I need to see a specialist?

 Most regular dentists are trained to do root canal treatments.
 However, some dentists have more experience in this treatment than others and have a better success rate.
 It is important to ask your dentist …

-Will I need a crown after my root canal treatment?
+Will my tooth change color after root canal treatment?